Learn How To Get Codes From Your Older Chrysler, Dodge and Plymouth.

-To gather trouble codes turn the ignition key on off in rapid succession five
+To start gathering trouble codes turn the ignition key on off in rapid

-more times, the code is 43.
-The check engine light will flash five and then five
+The check engine light will flash five and then five (55) meaning

-(55) meaning the code gathering is over.
-The system will flash 12 if there are no
+the code gathering is over.
+The system will flash 12 if there are no codes stored

 11 - Camshaft signal or ignition signal, no reference signal during cranking.

 12 - Memory to controller has been cleared within 50-100 engine starts.

 13 - Map sensor not detecting any change during test.

 14 - Map voltage too high or too low.

 15 - Vehicle speed sensor, no signal detected.

 16 - Knock sensor circuit.
 Open or short detected.